Parfet/PAR-Backend-Consumer/docs/parties/post.md

 ```
 Status 400
 {
-    message: Invalid Request
+    message: "Invalid Request"
 }
 {
-    message: Owner party invalid,
+    message: "Owner party invalid",
 }
 {
-    message: party type cannot be null,
+    message: "party type cannot be null",
 }
 {
-    message: party name cannot be null,
+    message: "party name cannot be null",
 }
 {
-    message: interest topic can not be null
+    message: "interest topic can not be null",
 },
 {
-    message: interest tag can not be null
+    message: "interest tag can not be null",
 },
 {
-    message: max maxber cannot be null,
+    message: "max maxber cannot be null",
 }
 {
-    message: schedule time cannot be null
+    message: "schedule time cannot be null"
 }
 {
-    message: link invalid
+    message: "link invalid"
 }
 Status 500
 {
-    message: User not found
+    message: "User not found"
 }
 ```